 Position the patient sitting or supine with the forearm resting on a bedside table and the hand pronated.

-The fingers are flexed; for the MCP joint, the patient makes a fist, and for the interphalangeal joints, the patient slightly flexes the fingers.
+The fingers are flexed; for the MCP joint, the fingers are flexed at the level of the MCPs, and for the interphalangeal joints, the patient slightly flexes the fingers.

 First, have the patient extend the finger.
 In this position, palpate the dorsal aspect of the joint and the extensor tendon.
 Then have the patient relax the finger.
 Apply traction to the relaxed finger, which expands the joint space slightly and makes the joint line visible as skin depressions—the areas for needle insertion—on either side of the extensor tendon.
 These landmarks are most apparent over the MCP joints.